In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki. Read Suki's Story.

 Beware of Dr. CheapVet!

 The current financial climate makes it tempting to cut corners on veterinary care.
 But you could end up paying the highest price of all.
-Check out

 Does your vet brag about low, low prices?
 Imply that "other" vets are greedy while his only motives are practically saintly?
 Boast that he or she doesn't do "unnecessary" tests like those "greedy" vets?